Comparison

 | Pricing model | Commission per order | Flat monthly subscription |

-| Cost on a $5,000 order | ~$500–$1,500 in commission and fees | $0 above your subscription |
+| Cost on a $5,000 order | ~$500–$1,500 in commission and fees (varies by account terms) | $0 above your subscription |

 | Customer ownership | Marketplace owns the relationship | You own every contact |

-| Setup required | Restaurant profile and menu upload | Funnels, AI agents, follow-up automation — 2-day done-for-you setup |
+| Setup required | Restaurant profile and menu upload | Funnels, AI agents, follow-up automation.
+2-day done-for-you setup. |

 | Time to first order | Days (when buyers match) | 2-day setup, then your outreach starts |

-| Marketing required from you | None | Some — or fully done-for-you on Delivery and Full-Service |
+| Marketing required from you | None | Some, or fully done-for-you on Delivery and Full-Service |

 | Best for | Restaurants without sales infrastructure | Restaurants ready to own their corporate sales engine |